Your breath is directly connected to your physical and mental health. When you’re unwell, your breathing is often the first thing that changes.

 If you’ve ever had a panic attack, for instance, you may recall that your breathing rapidly increased in a matter of moments.
 Changing your breathing, however, can help you regain control over different aspects of your body.

-Breathing deeply triggers your parasympathetic nervous system (PNS), deactivates your body’s adrenaline response, and brings you out of fight-or-flight mode.
+Deep breathing triggers your parasympathetic nervous system (PNS), deactivates your body’s adrenaline response, and brings you out of fight-or-flight mode.
 In other words, if you were able to get your breathing under control, you might have been able to calm yourself down and ride out what could have been a terrifying experience.

 1. Thoracic Breathing